-From playing on a pair of chopsticks at the age of three, to starting lessons at the age of six, Joseph is a classically trained violinist who has soloed, played in orchestras, won competitions, and taught over his twenty-two-year career.
-He studied under Linda Rose (graduate of Julliard and student of Ivan Galamian and Dorothy Delay), Gail Mellert (graduate of USC's Thornton School of Music), and Almita & Roland Vamos (world renown violin instructors).
+From playing on a pair of chopsticks at the age of three, to starting lessons at the age of six, Joseph is a classically trained musician who has soloed, played in orchestras, won competitions, and taught over his twenty-two-year career.
+He studied his primary instrument violin under Linda Rose (graduate of Julliard and student of Ivan Galamian and Dorothy Delay), Gail Mellert (graduate of USC's Thornton School of Music), and Almita & Roland Vamos (world renown violin instructors).
 In that time, he performed solo pieces such as Pablo de Sarasate's Zigeunerweisen with the Brentwood Symphony Orchestra, Torrance Symphony Orchestra, and Beach Cities Symphony Orchestra, and Camille Saint Saens' Introduction and Rondo Capriccioso with the Orchestra da Camera at The Colburn School.
 He was a first-place winner of ASTA's (American String Teachers Association) Greater Los Angeles Area Regional Competition and placed third at the Finals.

 Joseph is a Lene Fe Bland Scholar, and recipient of the Daily Breeze Newspaper's 2007 "Making a Difference Award."
 He completed the Music Teacher's Association of California's yearly Certificate of Merit program, culminating in a master class with Frank Almond, concertmaster of the Milwaukee Symphony Orchestra.
 Joseph also served as Orchestra da Camera's youngest concertmaster for three seasons, and had the honor of participating in a master class with the late Emanuel Borok and Abram Shtern at the Montecito Summer Music Festival in 2008.